emgthomas/moretrees/README.md

 Code for 10 fold cross-validation comparing predictive performance of ssMOReTreeS to various adhoc collapsing strategies with maximum likelihood fit.
 Models are fit to the same dataset as descried in data_example_full.R.
 Results will be saved to a directory named data_example_results.

 ## data_example_figures_and_tables.R
 Code for reproducing tables and figures related to the data example.
 Figures and tables created will be saved to a directory named figures_and_tables.
+This script produces Figure 2, Figure 4, Figure S2, Figure S4, Table 1 and Supplementary Material Section C.

 ## simulations.R
 Code for running simulations described in the manuscript.

 ## simulations_figures_and_tables.R
 Code for reproducing tables and figures related to the simulations.
 Figures and tables created will be saved to a directory named figures_and_tables.
+This script produces Figure 3, Figure S1 Figure A2 and Table A1.

 ## collapsibleTreeNetwork_modified.R
 Code for producing interactive trees.
 The main function in this file, collapsibleTreeNetwork2(), was adapted from the collapsibleTree package (version 0.1.6) created by Adeel Khan.
 The original version of this package is available via CRAN at the following link: https://CRAN.R-project.org/package=collapsibleTree.